Do you use Palm Oil in any of your products?

-Why are the carbohydrates in your nut butters lower than in the nuts themselves?
+Why are the carbohydrates in your nut butters lower than in the raw nuts?

-Our Nut butters are labelled using information taken from a number of sources including McCance and Widdowson, The Composition of Foods, data from our suppliers and samples analysed by accredited laboratories.
-All are recognised and approved source of information for food labeling.
+Our nut butters are labelled using information taken from a number of sources including McCance and Widdowson, The Composition of Foods, from data from our suppliers and samples analysed by accredited laboratories.
+All are recognised and approved source of information for food labelling.
 Based on those values, we also make corrections for water loss on roasting which explains the differences you can see on other roasted nuts.

 Are Meridian products suitable for a Kosher diet?

 Meridian products are not Kosher certified.
-Due the diversity of the range, different lines are produced at different manufacturing sites meaning that some products in the range are suitable for inclusion in a Kosher diet such as our nut and seed butters.
+Due the diversity of our range, different lines are produced at different manufacturing sites meaning that some products in the range are suitable for inclusion in a Kosher diet such as our nut and seed butters - others are not.

-Hi Oleic Peanuts are peanuts that contain 30% more monounsaturated fats (the good kind - named oleic acid) than standard peanuts.
+Hi Oleic Peanuts are a different variety of peanuts that contain 30% more monounsaturated fats (oleic acid) than standard peanuts.
 Here are some useful links to find out more:

 What does unsaturated fat actually mean?

-Evidence suggests that the inclusion of the monounsaturated fats are particularly good as they help to promote the healthier type of cholesterol in our blood.
+Evidence suggests that the inclusion of the monounsaturated fats to your diet can help to promote the healthier type of cholesterol in our blood.

 Almonds, hazelnuts and peanuts are rich sources of monounsaturated fats and if eaten unsalted, just a small daily handful would contribute towards a healthy diet.